SWeav02/baderkit/docs/background.md

 into basins, without ever needing to calculate the exact location of the zero-flux surface.

-Through the years, several methods for performing this steepest ascent have been developed.
-We have implemented the same methods that exist in the Henkelman group's excellent Fortran code.
-We highly recommend reading about each on our [Methods](./methods.md) page to determine which is the best for your use case.
+Since the development of their original algorithm the Henkelman group and others have developed several improved methods for performing this steepest ascent.
+Each has its own advantages and disadvantages.
+We recommend reading through our [Methods and Benchmarks](/baderkit/implementation) page to determine the best one for your use case.